 Luna ~ Half Moon Crystal Agate Necklace

-A beautiful agate half moon with a burst of color radiating from a little crystal pocket.
+A beautiful polished agate half moon with a little crystal druze window.
 Soldered and oxidized with my signature technique.
-Photos show both sides of the stone, the piece is reversible on a silver plated oval textured chain.
+Photos show both sides of the stone, the piece is reversible on a silver plated rolo chain.

 Blue lace agate was discovered in Namibia, originally South West Africa.
 Small amounts have also been found in Brazil, China, India and various places in the United States.
 Agates in general are found alongside multiple other rocks and minerals, including amethyst.

 With its soft blue color, it's no surprise blue lace agate is said to be a soothing stone.
 The circular, graceful banding is stimulating, but still exudes a calm energy.
 Blue lace agate is said to be a stone of communication, making it easier for people to become confident and articulate.
 For this reason, it's considered a good idea to wear jewelry with blue lace agate or carry a stone in your pocket when required to speak in public.
 As a bonus, blue lace agate is sometimes referred to as the Stone of the Diplomat, helping ensure your words are not angry and your meaning is clear.
 Since agate has a slower vibration frequency than most stones, it is valued as a stabilizing gemstone.

 **Please note that all metaphysical or healing properties listed are collected from various sources.
 This information is offered as a service and not meant to treat medical conditions.
 Lily In Flux does not guarantee the validity of any of these statements.